pyohio/pyohio-static-website/src/pages/sponsorship/index.md

 templateKey: general-page
 title: PyOhio 2019 Sponsorship Prospectus
 ---
-_Support PyOhio and reach hundreds of Python users_
+_Support PyOhio and reach hundreds of Python users in person and thousands online!_

 ## About PyOhio